betaloha/betaloha/README.md

 <img src="korakit_small.JPG"
      alt="Korakit's photo"
      align="right"/>
 I am a fifth-year Ph.D. student in the Department of Computer Science at the University of Virginia.
 I am advised by Prof. Samira Khan.
-My research focuses on computer network, storage system and real system prototyping of emerging technologies.
+My research focuses on computer network, storage system, real system prototyping of emerging technologies and studing of Remote Procedure Calls in a large scale system.
 Before that, I worked with Lumio 3D Co., Ltd. I received my B.Eng and M.Eng degrees from Chulalongkorn University in 2014 and 2016 respectively.

 ## Research